 Often, proposed deals are negotiated by email, with details being sent back and forth between the parties.
 This isn’t only an inefficient way of arranging deals, it also leads to huge inefficiencies later on, as companies have to trawl through email chains to find a particular agreement, and check the terms and conditions.

-For all these reasons and more, the future of trading agreements has to be one of greater transparency, visibility and, above all, collaboration.
+For all these reasons and more, the future of trading agreements has to be one of greater transparency, visibility and, above all, collaboration for distributors vs suppliers.

 When suppliers and distributors collaborate on trading agreements, they both have the same understanding of the deal, they reduce the risk of disputes, and they’re more likely to maintain a strong relationship.